Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Common Questions about Mosaic Knitting Patterns

-Mosaic knitting is really slip stitch colorwork (slip stitch knitting), using a combination of colors in a slip stitch pattern to avoid the floats on the back of the knitting project.
+Mosaic knitting is slip-stitch colorwork (slip-stitch knitting), using a combination of colors in a slip-stitch pattern to avoid floating on the back of the knitting project.
 You can use this knitting technique with garter stitch or stockinette stitch and achieve stunning results much easier than the other colorwork methods.

 I’ll see you next week for another free knitting pattern round-up.
 Make sure to follow the blog so you never miss a post. <3